Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 Add a local secret for the host name

-In your command window, run the following command to store a new secret named RedisHostName.
-In the code, replace the placeholders, including angle brackets, with your cache name and primary access key:
+In your command window, execute the following command to store a new secret named RedisHostName, after replacing the placeholders, including angle brackets, for your cache name and primary access key:

 dotnet user-secrets set RedisHostName "<cache-name>.redis.cache.windows.net"

-class manages the connection to your cache.
-The connection is made in this statement in HomeController.cs in the Controllers folder:
+The `RedisConnection` class manages the connection to your cache.
+The connection is made in this statement in `HomeController.cs` in the *Controllers* folder:

 _redisConnection = await _redisConnectionFactory;

-The RedisConnection.cs file includes the StackExchange.Redis and Azure.Identity namespaces at the top of the file to include essential types to connect to Azure Cache for Redis:
+The RedisConnection.cs class includes the StackExchange.Redis and Azure.Identity namespaces at the top of the file to include essential types to connect to Azure Cache for Redis.

 using StackExchange.Redis;